Trump, GOP go on offensive in Calif., where Democrats lay stakes for big midterm wins

 San Diego County is also reportedly considering challenging the laws.

-Huntington Mayor Mike Posey said Tuesday morning on Fox News’ “Fox & Friends” that his message to the Democrat-controlled state government is that it’s telling cities like Huntington Beach and others throughout the state that “you are disobeying federal law and disobeying the constitution and follow the dictates of Sacramento.”
+Huntington Mayor Mike Posey said Tuesday morning on Fox News’ “Fox & Friends” that his message to the Democrat-controlled state government is that it’s telling cities like Huntington Beach and others throughout the state that they are "disobeying federal law and disobeying the Constitution and (must) follow the dictates of Sacramento.”

 The votes in Huntington and Los Alamitos each attracted about 100 people, huge for a local-government event, with many wearing “Make America Great Again” caps.